kasbah/gitbuilding-example/Parts/PickledEgg.md

 # Pickled Egg

-A pickled egg is a marvelous thing.
+A pickled egg is a marvellous thing.
 You don't need me to specify which picked egg you should eat.

 **Eat your favourite type of pickled egg.**